 That said I wanted to share our weekend adventure as I was so proud of my daughter.
 I absolutely love the principal at my daughter’s school she is creative and fun.
 This weekend they organized a “School Beautification” program and asked for volunteers.
 All parents and students were welcome to come and help clean up the school.
 My daughter really wanted to go so we set off Saturday morning to join in.

 Last year my daughter’s class took on a big project and they cleaned up the school and created several garden’s throughout the school.
 The kids learned about different plants and flowers as well as how to weed and care for the garden’s.
 They also created a special garden for a teacher who had passed away due to her battle with cancer.
 My daughter’s teacher even got all the kids together over the summer to help weed and clean up the garden’s.
 They were all in need of weeding so this is where Honey wanted to start.

-The photo above is after we had did most of the weeding.
+The photo above is after we had done most of the weeding.
 All that was left was a little bit of raking to get the leaves together and then mulch was added.
-This is the garden, my daughter said, she worked on most last year so she was happy to be helping.
+Check out this great mulch buyers guide.
+This is the garden, my daughter said, she worked on it last year so she was happy to be helping.
 The garden turned out beautiful once it was all done.

 P.S.
 Yes we live in South Florida and the kids are wearing short sleeves and sometimes shorts even in the middle of January.